tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 “Pretty good," I say, moving to unsling my rifle.

-He puts a hand on mine as if to say *don't you fucking dare.* Then he smiles and adds, "Keep it on safe.
+He puts a hand on mine as if to say *don't you fucking dare.* Then he adds, "Keep it on safe.
 I don't want you panicking and putting a bullet through me."

 "Why?"